jwt2706/EasyGPG/README.md

 # EasyGPG

-The project is almost done.
-I'll make a release soon.

 EasyGPG is a command line tool to help simplify the process of encrypting and decrypting with GPG.

 ## Why

-I kept forgetting the GPG commands and got fed up with looking them up all the time..
-Now I'm free to forget :D
+I kept forgetting the GPG commands and got fed up with looking them up.

-<br />I guess I could have just made an alias, but that's not as fun.
+:)

 ## Usage